Here’s some background information about the NBA Finals. The NBA Finals follow the league’s regular season.

 The winner receives the Larry O’Brien Championship Trophy, which was named after the former NBA commissioner in 1984.

 The Boston Celtics and the Lakers are tied for most league titles, at 17.
-The Lakers have won the second most, 16, with 11 wins in Los Angeles and 5 in Minneapolis.
+The Lakers have 12 wins in Los Angeles and 5 in Minneapolis.

 1947 - In the Basketball Association of America (BAA), the Philadelphia Warriors beat the Chicago Stags in the first finals, 4-1.

 August 1949 - National Basketball League (NBL) teams join the BAA, to become the National Basketball Association (NBA).

 April 23, 1950 - In the first official NBA Finals, the Minneapolis Lakers beat the Syracuse Nationals, 4-2.

 1956 - Bob Pettit with the St. Louis Hawks becomes the NBA’s first MVP, but Philadelphia Warriors beat the Ft.
 Wayne Pistons, 4-1.

 1959-1966 - Boston wins the NBA Finals Championship for eight consecutive years.